vgiverts/mf-http-client/README.md

 MarsFog HTTP Client is a simple Scala wrapper on the Netty HTTP libraries.

-It also uses an object pool from Apache Commons to pool and re-use HTTP connections and an ArrayBlockingQueue from the JDK to queue requests if the connection pool is exhausted.
+It uses the `GenericObjectPool` from Apache Commons to pool and re-use HTTP connections and the `ArrayBlockingQueue` from the JDK to queue requests if the connection pool is exhausted.

 It was created to address bugs and deficiencies in the Ning Async HTTP Client.